gerstrong/Commander-Genius/readme.txt

 - MMX Support
 - OpenGL Acceleration (through Hardware on some systems)
 - better graphic effects (transparency, fading)
-- 2-player support (still very incomplete)
+- Multiplayer support
 - high quality packs (for better and more sounds and ingame music)
 - games menu that allows choosing which one to play
+- ingame-Menu
+- Savestyle like in Commander Keen Galaxy Series (No more old nasty numbering slots!)
 - gamepad support (for using your input devices as you want)
 - built in patch system for mods (WIP)
 - better logics like keystacking